 In order to exercise the testator’s wishes expressed in a will, one or more of the successors (inheritors) must apply to the Family Court or Rabbinical Court to receive a probate.
 Lacking an objection, the probate process is simple and actual receipt of the probate depends on the Registrar of Inheritance’s workload.
 There are two typical types of objections to a probate.
 One, objection raised by the state; the other, objection to the probate by a person objecting to the provisions of the will.

-We are here to assist you, as an heir who wishes to uphold the language of the will or as an objector, to deal with all possible issues in the case of inheritance by law or by will, in a manner that will ensure that you exhaust the rights granted to you.
-We will not hesitate to fight to prove your claims in any court in order to maximize your chances of winning the lawsuit.
+We are here to help you, as an inheritor who wishes to execute the will or an objecting party, to handle all possible issues in case of testate or intestate inheritance, to ensure you exercise all rights granted to you.
+We won’t hesitate to fight to prove your arguments in any court and maximize your odds of winning the legal proceeding.

-The most common issues regarding inheritance and wills include:
+The most common inheritance and will issues are:

-We are here to accompany you through the tangle of possible proceedings involved in family disputes, outside and within the courts, with an attentive ear to desires and heartfelt feelings in full understanding of the complexity of the circumstances and legal advice as to the options available to you at any given moment.
+We’re here to support you in the entanglement of possible family conflict proceedings, inside and outside the court, to listen to your wishes with full understanding of the complexity of circumstances, and to provide legal advice on the options available to you at any given time.